Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Frequency of CD4 Count Monitoring

-ART is now recommended for all HIV-infected patients.
+ART is now recommended for all patients with HIV.
 In patients who remain untreated for whatever reason, CD4 counts should be monitored every 3 to 6 months to assess the urgency of ART initiation and the need for OI prophylaxis (AIII).

 A repeat CD4 count 3 months after ART initiation will provide information regarding the magnitude of immune reconstitution (AIII).
 This repeat measurement is most important in patients who initiate ART with more advanced disease and require OI prophylaxis or treatment.
 In these patients, the magnitude and duration of CD4 count increase can be used to determine whether to discontinue OI prophylaxis and/or treatment as recommended in the guidelines for treatment and prophylaxis of opportunistic infections.13 In this setting, and in the first 2 years following ART initiation, CD4 count can be monitored at 3- to 6- month intervals (BII).